robderickson/robderickson.github.io/_posts/2019-03-07-create-a-new-oid-for-active-directory-schema-extensions.md

+---
+layout: post
-# Create a New OID for Active Directory Schema Extensions
+title: "Create a New OID for Active Directory Schema Extensions"
+---

 This article is for individuals who need an OID to create custom Active Directory schema classes or attributes, and do not already have a Private Enterprise Number (PEN) from http://pen.iana.org.
 This is specific to Active Directory.
 If you are using some other LDAP directory, refer to its documentation or register for a PEN.

 There are a lot of scary warnings on the internet to get your OID right before customizing the Active Directory schema.
 I will start by showing you how to create a base OID you can use for all of your schema extensions.
 Then I will suggest a (possibly incorrect) way to extend your base OID for your custom schema objects.